xuetingandyang/React-study-notes/07-deep-dive-into-components.md

 #### Methods executed during component creation:

-- **constructor(props)**:
+1. **constructor(props)**:
 	- This is executed first.
 This is a default ES6 feature.
-	- React creates the component, and passes any props this component received to the constructor.
+	- React creates the component, and passes any props this component received to the constructor().
-	- If we implement the constructor method we need to call `super(props)` and pass on props.
+	- If we implement the constructor() method we need to call `super(props)` and pass on props.
-		- This calls the constructor of the parent class.
-The parent class is the Component object we imported from react.
+		- This calls the constructor() of the **parent class**.
+			- The parent class is the Component object we imported from react.
 		- By calling super() and passing props, things like `this.`.
 		- We may also intialize the state in the constructor.
 	- Never cause side-effects (eg reaching out to a web server).
-		- We should not do that in the constructor, because it might lead to re-rendering of the app, or the state becoming unpredictable.
+		- We should not do that in the constructor,
+			- because it might lead to **re-rendering** of the app,
+			- or the state becoming unpredictable.

-- **componentWillMount()**:
+2. **componentWillMount()**:
 	- This method is executed next.
 It is defined by react.
 	- It exists for historic reasons, mainly.
 We don't really use it anymore.
-	- If used, it's used to update state or do last minute optimization, but we still don't want to cause side effects by calling a web server.
+If used, it's used to
+		- update state or do last minute optimization,
+		- but we still don't want to cause side effects by calling a web server.
 	- Chances are we won't implement it in our app.

-- **render** :
+3. **render()** :
 	- This executed next.
-This doesn't access the real DOM (we'll cover this later in the course).
+	- This doesn't access the real DOM (we'll cover this later in the course).
-	- This method gives react an idea of what is should look like if it then reaches out to the real DOM and manipulates it. - The render() method clearly defines how your app should look like from an HTML perspective.
+	- This method gives react an idea of what is should look like if it then reaches out to the real DOM and manipulates it.
+	- The render() method clearly defines how your app should look like from an HTML perspective.
 	- Once we call `render()` and define our JSX code, react knows which components we included, so it will then go ahead and renders child components.

-- **componentDidMount()**:
+4. **componentDidMount()**:
-	- Basically tells you that this component was successfully mounted.
+	- Basically tells you that this component was **successfully mounted**.
 	- This can cause Side effects.
-		- For example if we fetch data from the web we shouldn't set state in component did mount.
+		- For example if we fetch data from the web we shouldn't set state in componentDidMount().
 		- This will trigger re-rendering.

 If we need access to a lifecycle method, we need to have a **stateful component**.